Moving After Retirement: Is It Right for You?

 Building a New Social Network

-Starting from scratch may be daunting, but with effort and intention, you can create new ties.
+Starting from scratch may be daunting, but with effort and intention, you can build a support system no matter where you decide to plant new roots.
 Plan to:

 • Join classes and groups based on activities you enjoy

-• Investigate senior and community center and network offerings
+• Research senior and community center and network offerings

-• Ask about resources through the Area Agency on Aging (AAA) in the new location4
+• Ask about resources through the Area Agency on Aging (AAA) in the new location6

 • Introduce yourself to neighbors after moving to a new home